 Alex in Wanderland

 There are those photos that intrigue us.
 That captures our imagination and makes us want to take the next plane to see it ourselves.
-We ponder, though, does it look like that?
+We ponder, though, whether it looks like that.
 Could those photos be so edited that they are more make-believe than reality?
 Santorini, Greece, is one of those places.
 With its dramatic scenes of red rock formations of sheer cliffs towering 1000 feet over the sea, spectacular whitewash Cycladic buildings seem carved into the mountainside while they appear to hang off precipices precariously.
 Interspersed in these whitewashed cave-like buildings are brilliant azure dome churches that seem to merge with the sea.
 To complete the scene, those charming old windmills give Santorini a fairy tale appearance.

 Santorini is a crescent-shaped island that majestically rises from the turquoise Aegean Sea.
 A magnificent caldera (a crater of a collapsed volcano), which is thought to be where the Atlantis myth originated, sits cradled within the crescent and is an astonishing sight.
 To add to the mystique of this wonder, dramatic, stunning sunsets illuminate the horizon in ways that appear to be paintings on canvas.
 You wonder how this place is even possible.